 Like the two phases of a coin, wildlife tourism is also bejeweled with two perceptions.
-As per one opinion wildlife must be set apart from tourism, so as to protect the endangered species.
-On the other hand, a different school of thoughts promotes wildlife tourism as a means of conservation.
-Indian wildlife tourism supports the second set of opinion.
+In one opinion, wildlife must be set apart from tourism so as to protect endangered species.
+On the other hand, a different school of thought promotes wildlife tourism as a means of conservation.
+Indian wildlife tourism supports the second set of opinions.

-With 99 national parks and 400 plus wildlife sanctuary, India is the home to various exotic fauna and flora species.
-One of the recent ongoing buzz around the town is the upward graph of India wildlife tours.
-Earlier wildlife tourism brought new challenges for the governmental bodies, but in the present time this rise is indeed supporting the conservation initiatives taken for the welfare of flora and fauna.
+With 99 national parks and 400 plus wildlife sanctuaries, India is home to various exotic fauna and flora species.
+One of the recent ongoing buzz around the town is the upward graph of Indian wildlife tours.
+Earlier wildlife tourism brought new challenges for governmental bodies, but in the present time, this rise is indeed supporting the conservation initiatives taken for the welfare of flora and fauna.

 Factors behind increased wildlife tourism in India

-There is a reason behind everything and the rise of Indian wildlife tours is no exception.
-Though there are several factors behind the mounting rate of wildlife tour, mentioned below are the top two reasons:
+There is a reason behind everything, and the rise of Indian wildlife tours is no exception.
+Though there are several factors behind the mounting rate of wildlife tours, mentioned below are the top two reasons:

 Presence of rare fauna species

-Various endangered and on the brink of extinction wildlife species inhabit in Indian national parks, sanctuaries and reserves.
-These rare species form major tourist attraction during wildlife expedition.
+Various endangered and on the brink of extinction wildlife species inhabit Indian national parks, sanctuaries, and reserves.
+These rare species form major tourist attractions during wildlife expeditions.
 The top species that work as the crowd puller are stated below:

 Beautiful Collection of Floral Species